LivSterling/AirPad/README.md

 - **Frontend Dev 2** - Implemented the audio engine and loop system
 - **QA Agent** - Tested features and caught bugs

 The agents worked together like a real dev team, each handling their part while I coordinated and made decisions.
-It was wild watching them debug issues and suggest improvements.
+It was wild watching them debug issues using the Chrome Devtools MCP and suggest improvements.

 ## Tech Stack